PlayCover/PlayBook/PlayBook/src/getting_started/migrating.md

 # Migrating

-This page contains instructions on how to migrate/update from an older version of PlayCover to version 2.0 and later.
+This page contains instructions on how to migrate/update from an older version of PlayCover to version 2.0 and newer.
 You can check your current version from the menu bar by clicking `PlayCover` > `About PlayCover`

 <img width="216" alt="Screenshot 2023-01-11 at 12 03 48 PM" src="https://user-images.githubusercontent.com/78054566/211870031-3248ae87-f049-4d41-a425-1672a6ab675d.png">